How to Adopt a Cat

 • Time Commitment: While cats are generally more low-maintenance than dogs, they still need to be fed, have their litter boxes cleaned, be brushed, and played with.
 Some cats are more sociable than others and will want more of your time and attention, or could even benefit from another cat friend.
 It’s important to be realistic about the time you have when considering adopting a cat from a shelter.

 • Space: Litter boxes take up space, and ideally, you should have one for each cat you have plus one extra.
-Cats also like vertical spaces and furniture like cat trees or scratching posts, can give them appropriate places to take out some of their natural urges.
+Cats also like vertical spaces, and furniture like cat trees or scratching posts can give them appropriate places to take out some of their natural urges.

 • Environment: While you need to take a dog out, keeping a cat indoors will provide the safest environment for your pet.
 Keeping your cat indoors helps your pet avoid toxins, other animals, getting lost or otherwise injured.